 Appeal the Wage Garnishment

-If you disagree with the IRS over the amount of taxes you owe, you can file an appeal with them.
+If you disagree with the IRS over the amount of taxes you owe, you can file a wage garnishment appeal with them.
 Work with your tax attorney to determine how to file an appeal an what information to submit to the IRS.

 Contact a Tax Attorney

-If you are facing wage garnishment from the IRS, call Ayar Law at 800.571.7175 to receive free, no obligation tax advice from a qualified and experienced tax attorney.
+If you are facing wage garnishment from the IRS, contact Ayar Law at 800.571.7175 to receive free, no obligation tax advice from a qualified and experienced tax attorney.